 The scientists only needed computational resources periodically and it wasn’t cost-effective to purchase a large-scale resource and maintain it for irregular use.
 As the research team considered their options, they realized that the on-demand access to computational resources provided by Amazon Web Services (AWS) met their purposes.
 “The pay-as-you-go model of Amazon Elastic Compute Cloud (Amazon EC2) was the most appropriate option versus owning a large server in-house,” says Professor Petkovic.

 The research team built FEATURE using C, C++, Perl and Python, among other tools.
 They deployed the cluster to Amazon EC2 with MIT StarCluster, an automated provisioning tool built for scientific and technical high performance computing.
 The Protein Databank and protein structure databases were loaded onto Amazon Elastic Block Store (Amazon EBS) volumes for easy management and re-use, and are accessed using an Amazon Linux custom machine image (Amazon Linux AMI).
-Figure 2 demonstrates the architecture of the FEATURE project.

 To evaluate the performance of the FEATURE project on AWS, the team used software profiling and I/O benchmarking to measure performance metrics.
 Petkovic explains, “The team has a small, 40-node in-house cluster.
 We compared this to the cloud and found that Amazon EC2 was vastly superior in terms of CPU cycles per cost, as well as providing the ability to scale up when needed.
 Experiments that used to take us weeks now run overnight.
 This means that our scientists are always engaged and not waiting for results.
 AWS greatly reduced our turnaround time for scientific inquiry.”